 - Financial supporting documents like loan approval documents, if any.

 - Academic certificates and test scores of TOEFL, SAT, GRE, GMAT, or LSAT.

 - Machine Readable Visa Fee which is currently at $160

 - Receipt of SEVIS fee payment, which is $200.

 Once done with the successful application process, you will have to attend your Visa Interview.

 - SEVIS receipt and I-20 form if you belong to the F or M Visa category.

 - SEVIS receipt and DS-2019 if you are a J Exchange student.

 Here we come to the end of the process of applying for a student visa for the USA.
 Make sure to adhere to the guidelines and follow the checklist mentioned above.
-Having everything organized will help you smoothen the flow of the process, and increase the probability of you being granted the Visa.
+Having everything organized will help you smoothen the flow of the process and increase your're being granted the Visa.

 Crack the interview, Get your US Visa, and pack your bags!
 Wasn't that some major inspiration for you!
 Go ahead, gear up with the visa process, get your Visa approved, and start your study abroad journey!